 How to Apply

 Print and complete the appropriate application from the section above.
 If you have trouble printing the application, you may pick one up at your nearest state park or regional Washington State Parks headquarters.
-To have an application mailed to you, please call (360) 902-8500, (360) 902-8844, or the Washington Telecommunication Relay Service at (800) 833-6388, or send an email.
+To have an application mailed to you, please call (360) 902-8500, (360) 902-8844, or the Washington Telecommunication Relay Service at (800) 833-6388, or send an email to the parks department.
 Completed applications should be delivered to:

 Washington State Parks